Houdini 21.0 Basics

 Only those parts of the object which meet the above criteria will be considered transparent, so some primitives within a geometry model may be drawn in the opaque pass if they do not qualify.

-When the Transparency display option is enabled, the Transparency may be set to Low Quality, Medium Quality or High Quality.
-These modes greatly improve the quality of transparent surfaces, especially overlapping transparent surfaces.
-However, High Quality Lighting is not applied to transparent objects for performance reasons.
-If you wish to see the effect of area or environment lighting on transparent surfaces, disable Transparency.
+When the Transparency display option is on, set the transparency quality to Cutout, Low Quality, Medium Quality, or High Quality.
+The higher modes improve the quality of transparent surfaces, especially overlapping transparent surfaces.

 High Quality transparency allows more layers to be drawn, which produces a better result for many overlapping transparent objects.
 Shadows can also be cast onto transparent objects.